bradford415/CALM/README.md

 The log file tracks several things:
 - The date and time of running the project
-- The hyperparamters used for the network
+- The hyperparameters used for the network
 - The percentage of the dataset that was used for training and testing
 - Classification labels
 - Training log which reports the classification accuracy and loss per epoch